Tag: Synth Britannia (Page 1 of 2)

 ROLAND JUPITER 8 (1981)

 Released in Autumn 1981 at a price of £3395, this was an eight voice, sixteen oscillator programmable polysynth capable of deep bass, vibrant brass and sparkling string sounds.
-It could also be considered Roland’s first truly high end professional instrument.
-Its versatile arpegiator was used by Nick Rhodes of DURAN DURAN throughout the ‘Rio’ album while it was also a favourite synth of HEAVEN 17, DEPECHE MODE, HOWARD JONES, THE HUMAN LEAGUE, OMD, CHINA CRISIS and BLANCMANGE.
+It was Roland’s first truly high end professional instrument.
+Its versatile arpegiator was used by Nick Rhodes of DURAN DURAN throughout the ‘Rio’ album while it was also a favourite synth of HEAVEN 17, DEPECHE MODE, THE HUMAN LEAGUE, OMD, CHINA CRISIS, BLANCMANGE and Howard Jones.

 Iconic example of use: DURAN DURAN ‘Save A Prayer’